Lithium: benefits, dosage, contraindications

 Pregnant woman: prohibited

-Lithium is secreted in breast milk and may cause adverse effects in the infant.
+Lithium is excreted in breast milk and may cause adverse effects in the infant.
 Its use during breastfeeding is contraindicated.